polettix/ETOOBUSY/_posts/2020-12-07-k8s-ingress-tls.md

 Certificates and the secret key have to be put inside a [Kubernetes][]'s [Secret][], in particular associated to keys `tls.crt` and `tlx.key`.
-You can use an *Opaque* secret, but it's just easier and more self-documenting to use type `kubernetes.io/tls` (which, by the way, also does some minimal validation that those keys are present).
+You can use an [Opaque][] secret, but it's just easier and more self-documenting to use type [kubernetes.io/tls][TLS Secret] (which, by the way, also does some minimal validation that those keys are present).

 There's even a command for creating such a secret, so why not?
 Let's just remember to use the `certificates-chain.pem` file we generated in the last